osvaldopina/linkbuilder/docs.md

 ###  4.2. knowledge of HAL document structure
-Hal documents have a defined structure with 2 properties: `_links` and `_embedded` whereas _embedded contains other resources which, in turn, can have their `_links` and `_embedded` sections and so on.
+Hal documents have a defined structure with 2 properties: `_links` and `_embedded` whereas `_embedded` contains other resources which, in turn, can have their `_links` and `_embedded` sections and so on.

-When creating HAL links, the framework will recursively search resources within _embedded sessions and, if they are annotated, generate the respective links
+When creating HAL links, the framework will recursively search resources within `_embedded` sessions and, if they are annotated, generate the respective links

 ###  4.3.
 How to render HAL links
 To create HAL Links the `@HalLinks` and `@HalLink` annotations must be used.
-For HAL Links are available the features of "composed" annotations and the possibility of annotation in both controllers and resources.
+For HAL Links are available the features of composed annotations and the possibility of annotation in both controllers and resources.